Epoxy

 TROUBLESHOOTING

-STEEL ROAD PLATE RE-GRITResin
+STEEL ROAD PLATE REGRIT

 comes off the metal - not clean enough, too cold when coated, condensation